awesomeadi00/MarkGDoc/README.md

 # Running the __main__.py file

 ### **Important Note:**
-Before you go ahead and run your this program, please make sure that:
+Before you go ahead and run this program, please make sure that:
 - You have setup a Google Cloud Project with Google Docs API enabled.

-- You have a valid and active `credentials.json` key for your Google Cloud Console Project.
+- You have a valid OAuth2 `credentials.json` client secrets file from your Google Cloud Console Project.

 The above steps are required for you to run this main as these are the steps needed to connect to the API and create a Google Docs through Python.

+**OAuth2 Authentication:**
+- MarkGDoc uses OAuth2 authentication, which means files will be created in **YOUR** Google Drive
+- Files will use **YOUR** storage quota (typically 15GB free)
+- On first run, a browser will open for you to authorize the application
+- After authorization, a `token.json` file will be saved for future use

-If you don't have any of these setup, checkout our documentation on how to setup a a Google Cloud Console Project: [Guide on How to Setup Your Google Cloud Console Project](https://github.com/awesomeadi00/MarkGDoc/blob/main/gcp_setup/gcp_setup_guide.md)
+If you don't have any of these setup, checkout our documentation on how to setup a Google Cloud Console Project: [Guide on How to Setup Your Google Cloud Console Project](https://github.com/awesomeadi00/MarkGDoc/blob/main/gcp_setup/gcp_setup_guide.md)

 Once properly setup, you can run the command: